Cprice1771/Levelhead-Contest/server/readme.md

 # Server Startup

-Navigate to root of directory
+Navigate to root of server directory, then type

 ```
 npm install